-Rob’s most prestigious job to date came in 2003 when he was asked to co-create the first ever official holographic portrait of Her Majesty the Queen.
-The portrait was conducted as a creative collaboration between Chris Levine (artist) and Rob (holographer).
+Munday’s most prestigious job to date came in 2003 when he was asked to co-create the first ever official holographic portrait of Her Majesty the Queen.
+The portrait was conducted as a creative collaboration between Chris Levine (artist) and Munday (holographer).
 The portrait was commissioned by The Jersey Heritage Trust / The States of Jersey to commemorate the island’s 800 allegiance to the English Throne.
 In 2011, and utilising the same portrait, The States of Jersey commissioned Rob to create the world’s first holographic postage stamp to contain a holographic portrait of a Head of State to commemorate the Queen’s Diamond Jubilee.
 The portrait can also be seen adorning the world’s first £100 bank note and was featured on the front cover of TIME Magazine.

-In 2013, Rob created the world’s first 24 carat gold holographic portrait miniature and in doing so brought into being a brand new portrait medium.
+In 2013, Munday created the world’s first 24 carat gold holographic portrait miniature and in doing so brought into being a brand new portrait medium.
 The portrait received its inaugural public viewing at the Royal Miniature Society’s prestigious annual exhibition in 2013 and was described by both Elizabeth Meek, the President of the Royal Miniature Society, and the Rt.
 Hon.
 Michael Portillo, the Chairman of the Federation of British Artists, as ‘extraordinary and spellbinding’ and ‘the future of portrait miniatures’.

-Rob has also created holograms and light sculptures for many companies including Guerlain, Christian Dior, Chanel, Mont Blanc, De Beers, John Calleja, Rolls Royce, Aston Martin, Ferrari, British Airways, Disney and Warner Bros.
+Munday has also created holograms and light sculptures for many companies including Guerlain, Christian Dior, Chanel, Mont Blanc, De Beers, John Calleja, Rolls Royce, Aston Martin, Ferrari, British Airways, Disney and Warner Bros.

-In 1991, and in order to create his his art, Rob designed and built the world’s first 3D digital hologram printer and created the world’s first digital holograms.
+In 1991, and in order to create his art, Munday designed and built the world’s first 3D digital hologram printer and created the world’s first digital holograms.
 He is recognised as a pioneer in the development and implementation of digital holography and has won many awards for his technical innovations, including the prestigious Saxby Medal from the Royal Photographic Society for his creative and technical achievement in the field of three-dimensional imaging and holography.